These are 8 Columbus area parks and playgrounds that are great for toddlers and younger kids!

 7. Amberleigh Park, Dublin Ohio

 Amberleigh Park has an adorable play area for toddlers!
 My kids have LOVED these little houses for imaginative play!
-There are a few different components to this playground in addition to the little town, including swings, a slide built into a small hill and a couple of climbing structures.
+This park got an upgrade in 2023 and new structures were added in the middle of the house area.

-Most of this park is level and the play structures are really geared toward toddlers.
-There is a pavilion close by with restrooms and plenty of room for a picnic!
+Most of this park is level and the play structures (pictured above) in the back are made for ages 2-5.
+A new, larger play area was built in the front of the park for ages 5-12 (pictured below).
+The park is mostly fenced in, though there are a couple of openings you’ll need to keep an eye on!
+There is also a pavilion close by with restrooms and plenty of room for a picnic!

 8. Towers Park, Westerville